Winterstark/imgurbox/README.md

 * Google Drive can keep track of older versions of files (but not files older than 30 days)

 The script is used in the same way as imgurbox.py, except that you need to install [Google Drive API Client Library for Python](https://developers.google.com/api-client-library/python/start/installation) first, and then add your files and folder paths to "paths.txt" (NOT "albums.txt").
 If you want a file or folder to keep track of different file versions, add an asterisk '*' at the beginning of the path.

+drivebox has two alternate modes of running which are selected with command line arguments:
+* /r repairs index.txt (rebuilds it by listing all of the files uploaded to Google Drive; useful if index.txt got deleted or damaged)
+* /u removes unused files on Google Drive (these files can be left behind if the script crashes after it deletes files from the index but before it updates Google Drive; these files don't have to be deleted, but they do take up space)

 APIs used